 If your knee gives out when you’re playing a sport or running to catch a bus, there’s a chance you’ve torn a piece of cartilage in your knee called the meniscus.
-Any kind of knee pain can be debilitating, so if your knees are causing you problems, contact the highly-qualified medical team at Genesis Orthopaedic and Spine in Westfield, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
+Any kind of knee pain can be debilitating, so if your knees are causing you problems, contact the highly-qualified medical team at Genesis Orthopaedic and Spine in Westfield and West Orange, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
 The clinic offers a range of minimally invasive treatments for meniscus tear and other causes of knee pain, so call today or book an appointment online.
 908-588-2311

 What is a meniscus tear?